5 Best Photography Editing Tools Ranked

 5. Capture One

-Developed by Phase One, Capture One is a photo editing software with a customizable interface that allows users to edit a plethora of different types of raw files as well as the benefit of being able to use almost any camera and receive the same high quality results.
+Developed by Phase One, Capture One is a photo editing software with a customizable interface that allows users to edit many different types of raw files and the benefit of using almost any camera and receiving the same high-quality results.

-Somewhat similar to the above editors, the ability to organize your workflow is available, but a little more advanced.
-Users can actually organize images by sessions and collections, making it easy to separate shoots for different clients.
+Similar to the above editors, the ability to organize your workflow is available but a little more advanced.
+Users can collect images by sessions and collections, making it easy to separate shoots for different clients.

 Notable features: